symfony/ux/src/Chartjs/Resources/doc/index.rst

 Installation
 ------------

-Symfony UX Chart.js requires PHP 7.2+ and Symfony 4.4+.
+Before you start, make sure you have `Symfony UX configured in your app`_.

-Install this bundle using Composer and Symfony Flex:
+Then, install this bundle using Composer and Symfony Flex:

 .. code-block:: terminal